- Associate Professor, tenured in 2016

 - Rm 807, Run Run Shaw Tower, Centennial Campus, HKU

-Dr Yang Binbin is an associate professor in the School of Chinese, the University of Hong Kong.
-She joined the School in 2010.
-She was previously an assistant research fellow at the Institute of Literature, Chinese Academy of Social Sciences.
+Dr Yang Binbin is an associate professor (tenured in 2016) in the School of Chinese, the University of Hong Kong.
+Prior to joining the School in 2010, she was an assistant research fellow at the Institute of Literature, Chinese Academy of Social Sciences.
 Her research focuses on women’s literature and writing culture in late imperial China, and she has broad interests in gender studies and medical humanities in China and the West.
-She has successfully completed a GRF project, and her monograph has been published by the University of Washington Press.
-She is now embarking on her second GRF project.
-The undergraduate courses that Dr Yang teaches include: CHIN1109 Introduction to Chinese women’s literature (Ming and Qing periods), CHIN2121 Prose up to the nineteenth century, CHIN 2145 Chinese theater during the Yuan, Ming and Qing periods, and CHIN 2146 The “sickly beauties”: gender and illness in late imperial China.
-She is also supervising MPhil, MA, and Ph.D theses, as well as undergraduate long-translation projects.
+She has completed two GRF projects, and received the 2018/19 Humanities and Social Sciences Prestigious Fellowship to further develop her research outputs.
+Currently she is writing and publishing on learned women from the Qing mercantile lineages from Huizhou, with a view to illuminating how these women’s rise to cultural prominence spurred the social metamorphosis of their families, and changed the landscape of elite social bonding and cultural production during this time.
+The undergraduate courses that Dr Yang teaches include: CHIN1109 Introduction to Chinese women’s literature, CHIN2121 Prose up to the nineteenth century, CHIN 2145 Chinese theater during the Yuan, Ming and Qing periods, and CHIN 2146 The “sickly beauties”: gender and illness in late imperial China.
+She is also supervising MPhil, MA, and Ph.D theses.

 主要研究課題及成果獎 Major Research Grants and Awards:

-- 2011-15: GRF project, Mediations of Expression: How Exemplary Women Wrote Their Emotions in 18th-and-19th-Century China.
-Funding awarded: HK$347,265.00.
+- 2011-15: GRF project, Mediations of Expression: How Exemplary Women Wrote Their Emotions in 18th-and-19th-Century China. 香港研究資助局資助課題

-- 2015, Faculty Research Award for Junior Tenure-Track Professoriate Staff (under the category of cumulative research activity over a 3-year period).
+- 2015: Faculty Research Award for Junior Tenure-Track Professoriate Staff (under the category of cumulative research activity over a 3-year period). 香港大學文學院研究成果獎（助理教授級別）

-- Heroines of the Qing: Exemplary Women Tell Their Stories.
+Heroines of the Qing: Exemplary Women Tell Their Stories.
 Seattle: University of Washington Press, 2016.書評 Book Reviews:

-Nan Nü: Men, Women and Gender in China:
+––Professor Wilt L. Idema, Nan Nü: Men, Women and Gender in China 18.2 (2016)

 代表性論文 Selected Journal Articles and Book Chapters:

-- 2017, “A Pictorial Autobiography by Zeng Jifen (1852-1942) and the Use of the “Exemplary” in China’s Modern Transformation,” Nan Nü: Men, Women and Gender in China 19.2 (2017): 263-315.
+- 2017, “A Pictorial Autobiography by Zeng Jifen (1852-1942) and the Use of the “Exemplary” in China’s Modern Transformation,” Nan Nü: Men, Women and Gender in China 19.2 (Dec 2017): 263-315.